 Natural disasters, severe weather and climate

-Severe storms and widespread seasonal flooding, including flash floods, can occur without warning in Cambodia, particularly during the local wet season from July to November.
+Severe storms and widespread seasonal flooding, including localised flash flooding, can occur without warning in Cambodia, particularly during the local wet season from July to November.
 These floods may disrupt travel to some provinces.
 The Mekong River Commission website contains information on flood levels for the Mekong River.

 Further information on natural disasters, including flooding in Cambodia, is available from the Humanitarian Early Warning Service.
 If a natural disaster occurs, follow the advice of local authorities.